 Sexually Transmitted Infections

 Sexually transmitted infections (STIs) are infections that get transmitted from one person to another through sexual contact.
 This infection is usually transmitted through vaginal, anal, or oral sexual intercourse.
 But this can also spread by being in intimate physical contact with the other infected person.
 This is because some STDs, like herpes and HPV, are spread by skin-to-skin contact.
-As per WHO, there are more than 30 different bacteria, viruses, and parasites known to be transmitted through sexual contact.

-What are Sexually transmitted infections?
+What are Sexually Transmitted Infections?

 The majority of sexually transmitted infections (STIs) and illnesses are spread through sexual interaction.
 Blood, semen, vaginal fluid, and other bodily fluids can carry the bacteria, viruses, or parasites that cause sexually transmitted illnesses from one person to another.

+These infections can occasionally be spread non-sexually, such as when women give birth to their babies or when they receive blood transfusions or share needles.
 STIs occasionally go unnoticed.
 Sexually transmitted illnesses can be acquired from individuals who appear to be in excellent condition and may not even be aware that they are infected.

 Though there are no symptoms at all, STDs or STIs can show a range of signs and symptoms.
 Below are some symptoms that might indicate an STI:-